inceptjs/incept.js/packages/virtualfs/README.md

 VirtualFS (VFS) lets you read and require files in a way that node treats them as if they were physically presented in the file system.
+Designed to inherently work with Babel and Webpack with no extra tooling.

 ## Install